Early Middle Ages: Caliphs and empire

 The Abbasid Caliphate, ruled by the Abbasid dynasty of caliphs, was the third of the Islamic caliphates.
 Under the Abbasids, the Islamic Golden Age philosophers, scientists, and engineers of the Islamic world contributed enormously to technology, both by preserving earlier traditions and by adding their own inventions and innovations.
 Scientific and intellectual achievements blossomed in the period.

 The Abbasids built their capital in Baghdad after replacing the Umayyad caliphs from all but the Iberian peninsula.
 The influence held by Muslim merchants over African-Arabian and Arabian-Asian trade routes was tremendous.
 As a result, Islamic civilization grew and expanded on the basis of its merchant economy, in contrast to their Christian, Indian, and Chinese peers who built societies from an agricultural landholding nobility.

 The Abbasids flourished for two centuries but slowly went into decline with the rise to power of the Turkish army they had created, the Mamluks.
 Within 150 years of gaining control of Persia, the caliphs were forced to cede power to local dynastic emirs who only nominally acknowledged their authority.
-After the Abbasids lost their military dominance, the Samanids (or Samanid Empire) rose up in Central Asia.
-The Sunni Islam empire was a Tajik state and had a Zoroastrian theocratic nobility.
-It was the next native Persian dynasty after the collapse of the Sassanid Persian empire, caused by the Arab conquest.
+After the Abbasids lost their military dominance, the Iranian Samanids (or Samanid Empire) rose up in Central Asia.